freeverseio/laos-public-docs/guides/how-to-without-api/ipfs-upload.md

 ### 1. Select an IPFS service

    - If running your own IPFS node, ensure it is up and reachable.
-   - Otherwise, register with a public pinning service like Pinata or Infura.
+   - Otherwise, register with a public pinning service like Pinata.
+   - You can use the following example script to [upload NFT media and metadata to Pinata using API](https://github.com/freeverseio/laos-examples/blob/main/ipfs-uploader.js).
+Alternatively, you can follow the next steps to manually upload the media and metadata to IPFS.

 ### 2. Upload your media files

-   - Use your service’s UI or API to pin/upload each file (e.g., `my-cool-art.png`).
+   - Use your service’s UI or API to pin/upload each file.
    - Save the resulting IPFS hash (CID), such as `Qmabc123xyz...`.

 ### 3. Create your metadata JSON